Linear and projective boundaries in HNN-extensions and distortion phenomena: Introduction

 hold.
 If $X$ and $Y$ are finite generating sets for $G$, then $\Cay(G,X)$ and $\Cay(G,Y)$ are bi-Lipschitz equivalent and therefore the growth function of $g$ with respect to $X$ and the growth function of $g$ with respect to $Y$ are weakly equivalent.
 Note that this equivalence separates exponential functions from sub-exponential functions and hence having an exponential growth function is a property of the group element which is independent of the chosen generating set.

-We say that an element of a finitely generated group has \emph{exponential growth} if there is a generating set $S$ of $G$ such that the growth function of $g$ with respect to $S$ is exponential (by the preceding paragraph, this holdss then so for any generating set $S$).
-Now, Theorem~\ref{lem:mindist} immediately gives the following corollary.
+We say that an element of a finitely generated group has \emph{exponential growth} if there is a finite generating set $S$ of $G$ such that the growth function of $g$ with respect to $S$ is exponential (by the preceding paragraph, this then holds for any finite generating set $S$).
+Theorem~\ref{lem:mindist} immediately gives the following corollary.

 \begin{corollary} If $g$ is an element of a finitely generated group that has exponential growth, then every element $h$ with $g^{\infty}=h^{\infty}$ (or with with $g^{\pm\infty}=h^{\pm\infty}$) also has exponential growth. \end{corollary}